Full Spectrum: Paintings by Chris Heidman and Lauren Krukowski

 Both painters use the abstract image as a point of reflection, to reveal states that defy language.
 Heidman uses abstraction as a filter for the visual input that is constant in everyday life, using formalism and color theory to make sense of the information influx.
 Krukowski is fascinated by the relationship between color and light, and often replicates compositions with multiple color relationships to investigate their ability to create and complicate space, mood, and light within an image.

 Chris Heidman is a painter and music producer who currently resides in Minneapolis.
 Chris grew up in the plains of Iowa, got his BFA from Colorado State and his MFA at University of Minnesota in 1993 in painting.
 Upon completing his master’s, his music project, “Sukpatch”, was discovered by the legendary John Peel, and was signed by the Beastie Boys to their Capital Records imprint, “Grand Royal”.
 Sukpatch was an extension of his art, layered, pioneering and experimental.
 It created a balance between his visual and audio sensibilities.
 After a decade run working with Hip Hop A-listers, he released records on Sub Pop, Moshi Moshi, Sony, Mo Wax and Grand Royal.
-He also is the executive producer for HiFi Project, producing music for advertising with artists such as Diplo, Lizzo, Ciara, DJ Snake, Mark Ronson, Hot Chip and Bruno Mars.
+He also is the executive producer for HiFi Project, producing music for advertising, and has worked on campaigns with artists such as Diplo, Lizzo, Ciara, DJ Snake, Mark Ronson, and Bruno Mars.